 Georgia Southwestern State University's goal is to ensure equal access to all programs and makes reasonable accommodations for the needs of students with disabilities.
 Students should contact the Student Support Services office to request academic accommodations or address accessibility issues.
 Please note that it is the student's responsibility to self-identify.
-Please visit the Student Support Services web page at: Student Support Services or call us at (229) 931-2294 for more information.
+Please visit the Student Support Services web page at: http://gsw.edu/Academics/Academic-Resources/Student-Support-Services/index or call us at (229) 931-2294 for more information.